jacknot/justin.duch.me/_posts/2020-08-24-stop_picking_on_the_borrow_checker.md

 In pure functional programming, you never have to bother your mind with unexpected side effects because there are no side effects.
 Rust instead gives you the vocabulary to carefully articulate *intended side effects*, preventing all other, unexpected side effects at the same time.
 And for this, you get to skip the overhead of treating everything as immutable.
 Not that this is an indisputable improvement for every use-case, but it's a novel trade-off and one that is definitely preferable in many domains.

 To be clear, the borrow checker isn't the **only** reason Rust works.
 Many conscious design decisions have been made to help with local reasoning.
-Things like limiting type inference, and how exceptions and handled.
+Things like limiting type inference, and how exceptions are handled.
 And oh boy, I sure do love how exceptions are handled in Rust.
 I won't talk about it right now because it has nothing to do with the borrow che... no actually, I want to talk about it.

 Rust generally solves errors in two ways: